moppediert/localssl/README.md

 The idea is borrowed from this [blogpost](https://www.codinginfinity.me/posts/reverse-proxy-yourself-to-localhost-with-ssltls/), but traefik is used as reverse proxy instead of nginx-proxy because traefik handles SSL request and renewal automatically.

 ## How does it work?
 This is inherently just how traefik (or any other reverse proxy) works.
-The special bit is that instead of your domain pointing to a public IP, it points to a local IP.
+The special bit is that your domain pointing to a local IP instead of a public one.
 ![alt text](localssl.png "How it works")

 ## Instruction